RobeHerrera/ImageTransferTCP/README.md

 - Added VM for Server and test with my local.

 ### Update 27 / JUL / 2018
-- Upload Program TCP images transfer
+- Upload Program TCP images transfer.

 ### Update 28/ JUL / 2018
-- Integrate program to server transfer images using classes
+- Integrate program to server transfer images using classes.

 ### Update 29/ JUL / 2018
-- DAY OF WITH FAMILY
+- Day off.

 ### Update 30/ JUL / 2018
-- NOTHING TO UPDATE
+- No update.

 ### Update 31/ JUL / 2018
-- Create Menu for Client and integrate image received
+- Create Menu for Client and integrate image received.

 ### Update 1 / AUG / 2018
-- No update
+- No update.

 ### Update 2 / AUG / 2018
-- No update
+- No update.

 ### Update 3 / AUG / 2018
-- Execute Command extern from Client side to use exiftool to read UserComment in the image received
+- Execute Command extern from Client side to use exiftool to read UserComment in the image received.

 ### Update 4 / AUG / 2018
-- Add system() to add metadata in the image
+- Add system() to add metadata in the image.

 ### Update 5 / AUG / 2018
-- Manage the header IP TCP to set the correct UserComment
+- Manage the header IP TCP to set the correct UserComment.

-## Update 5 / AUG / 2018
+### Update 6 / AUG / 2018
-- TODO: Complete image of Docker one for Server and other for Client
+- TODO: Complete image of Docker one for Server and other for Client.

 ## PENDING TASKS:
 - Accept more than one connection.
 - Create a docket images to recreate all this.
 - How I can I get the complte IP header, in wich buffer or struct is stored.

-### REQUIREMENTS
+## REQUIREMENTS
 1.- Use docker containers to emulate two machines connected in same network, all the solution needs to be able to download and run.
 -> Using Docker machine to emulate to machines with differents ips address